Phaleria octandra: Description

+Distribution and habitat

+The westerly limit of Phaleria octandras native range is the Indonesian island of Java, then eastward through the Lesser Sunda Islands, Maluku Islands, New Guinea and the Solomon Islands, and south into the Northern Territory and Queensland in Australia.
+It is found as far south as Sarina, Queensland.

+It inhabits mature rainforest on a variety of soils.
+In Australia it occurs up to about 800 m in altitude.

 Taxonomy

 The species was first described in 1767 by Carl Linnaeus, who gave it the name Dais octandra.
 French botanist Henri Ernest Baillon transferred it to its current position in the genus Phaleria in 1873.

+Conservation

+This species was assessed by the International Union for Conservation of Nature (IUCN) in 2018 and found to be of least-concern.
+In its statement, the IUCN cites the lack of any perceived threat to the species, as well as a wide distribution and large population, as the basis for the assessment.
+It is also rated as least-concern by the Queensland Government under its Nature Conservation Act.

 Cultivation

 Dwarf Phaleria is considered to be an attractive plant for cultivation, due to the dense clusters of showy flowers.
 It needs shade, aerated soil and plenty of moisture.